5432935/WorldSpawnBSP/README.md

 # WorldSpawnBSP
-Simple 3D engine for rendering custom BSP content
+Simple Away3D extension for rendering custom BSP content.
+My other project BSPUtility needs to be run on a BSP ver 29 to create the converted BSP this project relies on.